Desperation everywhere, aid slow to reach Indonesia victims | New Country 923

 Rescuers searching a collapsed building Monday night were able to remove 38-year-old Sapri Nusin alive from the rubble.
 He was talking to his rescuers as they took him away but his condition was not known.

+In the Petobo neighborhood, Edi Setiawan said he and his neighbors rescued children and adults, including a pregnant woman.
+His sister and father, however, did not survive.

+“My sister was found embracing her father,” he said.
+“My mother was able to survive after struggling against the mud and being rescued by villagers.”

 Indonesia is frequently struck by earthquakes, volcanic eruptions and tsunamis because of its location on the “Ring of Fire,” an arc of volcanoes and fault lines in the Pacific Basin.
-A powerful quake on the island of Lombok killed 505 people in August.
+A powerful quake on the island of Lombok killed 505 people in August, and two moderate quakes occurred near an eastern island on Tuesday.

+The earthquakes 15 minutes apart reportedly damaged a bridge on the island of Sumba, but no tsunami warning was issued and no other damage was immediately reported.
+The temblors occurred nearly 1,600 kilometers (990 miles) south of Palu.

-The vast archipelago has more than 17,000 islands home to 260 million people.
+The vast archipelago is home to 260 million people on more than 17,000 islands that stretch a distance similar to that between New York and London.
 Roads and infrastructure are poor in many areas, making access difficult in the best of conditions.

-Associated Press writers Stephen Wright in Palu, Indonesia and Margie Mason, Todd Pitman, Ali Kotarumalos and Chris Nusatya in Jakarta, Indonesia, contributed.
+Associated Press writers Stephen Wright in Palu, Indonesia and Margie Mason and Ali Kotarumalos in Jakarta, Indonesia, contributed.